Jose de Mazarredo y Salazar

-Don Jose de Mazarredo Salazar de Muñatones y Gortázar Order of Santiago (Bilbao 1745 – Madrid, 1812) was a Spanish naval commander, cartographer, ambassador, astronomer and professor of naval tactics.
-He is considered to be one of the best Spanish naval commanders of all time.
+Lieutenant-General Jose de Mazarredo Salazar de Muñatones y Gortázar (8 March 1745 – 29 July 1812) was a Spanish Navy officer, cartographer, diplomat and astronomer who served in the American Revolutionary War and French Revolutionary and Napoleonic Wars.
+A professor of naval tactics, he was considered to be one of the best Spanish naval commanders of the period.

-Early life
+Early career

 His inclination toward the sea began at a young age; at 14 he enlisted himself aboard the sloop Andaluz.
 After 12 years of service in the Spanish navy, he was promoted to assistant of the maritime department of Cartagena.
-In 1772 Don José de Mazarredo went to the Philippines aboard the Frigate Venus.
+In 1772 Mazarredo went to the Philippines aboard the Frigate Venus.
 In 1774 he was transferred to the frigate Rosalía and took part in a hydrographic campaign in South America.

 In 1775 he took part of the Spanish attack on Algiers.
 The decisions on navigation, anchorage and disembarkation of the twenty thousand men of the Spanish army were made by him.
 Shortly after, Mazarredo developed a tabular system for the use by the Spanish Navy.
 In 1778, as commander of the ship of the line San Juan Bautista, he completed hydrographic surveys in the Iberian Peninsula, contributing to the creation of a Maritime Atlas.

 Tactics

 Mazarredo was an original theorist.
 The Spanish Navy entered the American Revolutionary War with a system of tactics devised by him, Teniente de navío de la Real Armada, and expounded in Rudimentos de Táctica Naval para Instrucción de los Officiales Subalternos de Marina, printed at Madrid in 1776, dedicated to King Charles III.
-Despite bearing some evidence of the influence of Paul Hoste and Sébastien Morogues, this is a text book for junior officers, though it could clearly have been read with profit by all alike.
+Despite bearing some evidence of the influence of Paul Hoste and Sébastien Morogues, it was a text book for junior officers, though it could clearly have been read with profit by all alike.
 In common with the French writers, Mazarredo said very little about fighting the enemy.
 Broadly speaking, his tone was sophisticated and undogmatic.

-Mazarredo did introduce a new sea-warfare idea, the use of fireships by the windward fleet, if threatened with doubling as a means of covering its retreat to windward.
+Mazarredo did introduce a new variation of a sea-warfare idea; the use of fire ships by the windward fleet, if threatened with doubling as a means of covering its retreat to windward.
 [He] also showed himself an innovator in his treatment of breaking the enemy line.
 He proposed that, when the fleet was to windward, the centre should break through the enemy centre.
 In the process of breaking through, the enemy's centre ships immediately astern of the break would be forced away to leeward, so disorganising the enemy rear and isolating it.
 Meanwhile, the enemy van would have no choice but to stand on to avoid being put between two fires, and it would thus become completely separated from the remainder of the fleet.